the-kbA-team/php_backtrace/README.md

-# php_backtrace
+# PHP Backtrace

-Extenable class holding the PHP backtrace minus the last n steps to avoid showing the trace of logging.
+Extendable class holding the PHP backtrace minus the last n steps to avoid showing the traces of logging.